 If you provide services, then you must have a dedicated page for services however if you deal with products (whether offline or online), you must have a products page on your website.

-There are several websites that have services & products details on either about page or homepage.
+There are several websites that have services & product details on either the ‘about’ page or the ‘homepage’.
 Don’t make this mistake.

 If you really want to get more business from your website, you must ensure that you have a dedicated page for the services or products that you offer.

 Have you been to any website that didn’t have any contact details of its owner?
 I am sure you did.